practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 The full source for our `practicing_spawning.rb` file is available [as a gist](https://gist.github.com/3730986).

-## Closing Notes
+## Closing notes

-I find there's something special about spawning processes.
+I find something special in spawning processes.
 You get to dig down below the top layer of your programming language to the lower layer where All Things Are One.
-When dealing with things like `fork`, `exec`, and `wait`, your operating system treats all processes equally.
+When dealing with things such as `fork`, `exec`, and `wait`, your operating system treats all processes equally.
 Any Ruby process can transform into a C program, or a Python process, or vice versa.
-Similarly you can `wait` on processes written in any language.
-At this layer of abstraction there's only the system and its primitives.
+Similarly, you can `wait` on processes written in any language.
+At this layer of abstraction, there are only the system and its primitives.

-We spend a lot of our mental energy worrying about good principles like abstraction, decoupling, efficiency.
-In digging down a layer and seeing what your operating system is capable of, you see an extremely robust and abstract system.
+We spend a lot of our mental energy worrying about good principles such as abstraction, decoupling, efficiency.
+When digging down a layer and learning what your operating system is capable of, you see an extremely robust and abstract system.
 It cares not how you implement your programs but offers the same functionality for any running program.
 Understanding your system at this level will really show you what it's capable of and give you a good mental understanding of how your system sees the world.
-Once you really grasp the `fork` + `exec` concept you'll see that its right at the core of a Unix system.
+Once you really grasp the `fork` + `exec` concepts, you'll see that these are right at the core of a Unix system.
 Every process is spawned this way.
-The simplest example is your shell, it uses this very pattern to launch programs.
+The simplest example is your shell, which uses this very pattern to launch programs.

 I'll leave you with two more tips:

 1. Use `exec()` at the end of scripts to save a process.
-Remember the example from the beginning where a rake task spawned an `irb` session?
+Remember the early example in which a rake task spawned an `irb` session?
 The obvious choice in that case is to use `exec`.

-    Any other variant will require forking a new process which then execs and has the parent wait for it.
-Using `exec` directly cuts the need for an extra process by transforming the `rake` process directly into an `irb` process.
+    Any other variant will require forking a new process that then execs and has the parent wait for it.
+Using `exec` directly eliminates the need for an extra process by transforming the `rake` process directly into an `irb` process.
-    This obviously won't work in situations where you need to shell out and then work with the output, but keep it in mind if the last line of your script just shells out.
+    This trick obviously won't work in situations where you need to shell out and then work with the output, but keep it in mind if the last line of your script just shells out.